danswer-ai/danswer/backend/tests/integration/README.md

 The idea is that each test can use the manager class to create (.create()) a "test_" object.
 It can then perform an operation on the object (e.g., send a request to the API) and then check if the "test_" object is in the expected state by using the manager class (.verify()) function.

 ## Instructions for Running Integration Tests Locally
-1. Launch danswer (using Docker or running with a debugger), ensuring the API server is running on port 8080.
+1. Launch onyx (using Docker or running with a debugger), ensuring the API server is running on port 8080.
     a.
-If you'd like to set environment variables, you can do so by creating a `.env` file in the danswer/backend/tests/integration/ directory.
+If you'd like to set environment variables, you can do so by creating a `.env` file in the onyx/backend/tests/integration/ directory.
-2. Navigate to `danswer/backend`.
+2. Navigate to `onyx/backend`.
 3. Run the following command in the terminal:
    ```sh
    pytest -s tests/integration/tests/